Frestige/Orange-Ball/README.md

 ## Usage

-Download the files to build it on your own via Unity or use the pre builded versions in the "Builds" folder in the v1.4 release (only iOS & Windows).
+Download the files to build it on your own via Unity or use the pre builded versions in the "Builds" folder in [release](https://github.com/Frestige/Orange-Ball/releases/tag/v1.4) (only iOS & Windows).

 If you build your own iOS files, don't forget to select the correct SDK (simulator or device) via player settings.

-And if you use the device SDK version, make sure to download and import [provisioning profiles](https://help.apple.com/xcode/mac/current/#/deva899b4fe5)
+And if you use the device SDK version, make sure to download and import your [provisioning profiles](https://help.apple.com/xcode/mac/current/#/deva899b4fe5)

 ## Installation

-iOS: Download the desired version and open the Xcode project ("Unity-iPhone.xcodeproj"), select your Device / Simulator and hit run.
+(Pre-build) iOS: Download the [release](https://github.com/Frestige/Orange-Ball/releases/tag/v1.4), go to the "Builds" folder, select your version and open the Xcode project ("Unity-iPhone.xcodeproj"), select your Device / Simulator and hit run.

-(NOTE: For whatever reason does Xcode connect to the internet when running the simulator - (the game is 100% offline) if you know a solution for this, please let me know)
+(NOTE: For whatever reason does Xcode connect to the internet when running the simulator - (the game is 100% offline) if you know a solution for this, [please let me know](https://x.com/maxim_lrn?s=21&t=lmH1howR24KPrWqYhTc3YQ))

-Windows: Open the .exe in the folder
+(Pre-Build) Windows: Open the .exe in the folder

 ## About me